Manhwa Review | Master of Master by Shida

 Review:

 The art is great and super consistent.
 It reminds me a lot of AngryMonster‘s work (Oh!
 My Assistant and Love Tractor), but more on the realistic side.
 It feels very down-to-earth, and I especially love the style of censoring, which is just unshaded genitals rather than the standard lightsabers or bars.
 It’s much nicer to look at, in my opinion.
 That is also another similarity this has with Oh!
 My Assistant, as it has the same style of censoring.
-My only peeve with the art is the character designs, particularly Jong-gu and Ju-seong.
-Their hairstyles are not my favorite, with Jong-gu having this random little wisps of hair pointing up that are there to mimic his dog ears, and then Ju-seong’s hair is just awkwardly long in the front for some of the series (he, thankfully, does cut his hair).
+My only complaint about the art is the character designs, particularly those of Jong-gu and Ju-seong.
+Their hairstyles are not my favorite, with Jong-gu having these random little wisps of hair pointing up that are there to mimic his dog ears, and then Ju-seong’s hair is just awkwardly long in the front for some of the series (he, thankfully, does cut his hair).
 Otherwise, the art is awesome.

 Results: